-Scoring the quality and frequency of publication gives a more accurate picture of aid transparency, but this also means that it is not possible to compare absolute scores in 2014 with absolute scores in previous years.
-For example, in 2012, organisations would have had either 0% or 100% of the score for an indicator regardless of format.
-In 2013 and 2014, for 22 indicators, publishing in IATI XML format can score between 50% and 100%, while publishing a PDF can score only 16.67%.
-So an organisation that may have scored 100% for an indicator in 2012 may only have scored 16.67% in 2013 or 2014 without changing its practice, due to the change in scoring method.
+Scoring the quality and frequency of publication since 2013 has provided a more accurate picture of aid transparency, but this also means that it is not possible to compare absolute scores from 2013 onwards with absolute scores in 2012 or earlier.
+For example, in 2012, organisations would have scored either 0% or 100% for an indicator regardless of the format of the data.
+From 2013 onwards, for 22 indicators, publishing in IATI XML format can score between 50% and 100%, while publishing a PDF can score only 16.67%.
+So an organisation that may have scored 100% for an indicator in 2012 may only have scored 16.67% in 2013 or later without changing its practice, due to the change in scoring method.